 Of course, some people firmly believe that aliens do exist.
-Many of these people are more fascinated with the question of whether aliens visit Earth and, if they do, how they get here.
+Many of these people are more fascinated with the questions of whether aliens visit Earth and, if they do, how they get here.

-Would they pilot flying saucers?
+Would they pilot flying saucers, or would their spacecraft be similar to what Earth’s astronauts use?
 Or would advanced alien spacecraft look like something we’ve never seen before?
-COULD we even see alien spacecraft?
+Would we even be able to SEE alien spacecraft?